Digital product development guide

 Device & operating system test matrix

-There’s a large number of operating system and device combinations to consider when testing mobile apps.
-For web apps, the same applies to browsers and browser versions.
+There’s a large number of operating system and device combinations to consider when testing mobile applications.
+For web apps, the same applies to browsers and their versions.

-To determine which use cases are relevant to prioritise, the device & operating system test matrix (for mobile apps) and device & browser test matrix (for web apps) comes in handy.
+To determine which use cases should be prioritised, the device & operating system test matrix (for mobile apps) and device & browser test matrix (for web apps) are useful tools.

-Based on the current market data and the individual requirements of the product at hand, we create a map of probable OS/device/version combinations.
+Based on the current market data and the specific requirements of the product, we create a map of probable OS, device and version combinations.
 These can then be prioritised based on time and budget.

 Testing checklist

-Processes, responsibilities, defining goals and quality.
-Excel/Numbers document of user interactions within the software.
-Forming an internal test group.
+Define testing goals, responsibilities, and quality criteria.
+Create a spreadsheet mapping user interactions within the software.
+Form an internal test group.

 Testing instructions